skx/dashboard/README.md

 *  http://localhost:9999/events/
    *  Return a JSON array of hashes, corresponding to each message.

-The front-page uses jQuery to dyanmically load the JSON array and display it.
+The front-page uses jQuery to dynamically load the JSON array and display it.
 You can see [a screenshot here](https://raw.github.com/skx/dashboard/master/viewer/screenshot.png).